myBCompSc/Introduction_To_Computer_Hardware_-_Assignment1/README.md

 # Introduction To Computer Hardware.

 ## ToDo:
-- Exception in thread "main" java.lang.NullPointerException: Cannot invoke "src.engine.Framework.initalise(src.engine.Framework)" because the return value of "src.Main.IO.stat_CLASS_get_framework()" is null
+- Exception in thread "main" java.lang.UnsatisfiedLinkError: Error looking up function 'generate_Program': The specified procedure could not be found.
 ## Using.
 ### Windows 11 Home.